Emergency First Aid and CPR: Key Guidelines to Save Lives

 3. Open the Airway: For an unresponsive person who isn’t breathing normally, tilt their head back and lift their chin to clear the airway.
 Check for breathing by looking, listening, and feeling for up to 10 seconds.
 Start CPR if they are not breathing normally

-4. Remember the ABCs of CPR: CPR, or Cardiopulmonary Resuscitation, involves:
+4. CPR, or Cardiopulmonary Resuscitation, involves:

-– A: Airway – Open the airway as previously described.
+–1.
+Airway – Open the airway as previously described.

-– C: Circulation – Conduct chest compressions by placing one hand on the center of the chest, the other hand on top, and pressing down firmly and quickly, aiming for 100 to 120 compressions per minute.
+–2: Circulation – Conduct chest compressions by placing one hand on the center of the chest, the other hand on top, and pressing down firmly and quickly, aiming for 100 to 120 compressions per minute.

 5. Use an AED (Automated External Defibrillator): If accessible, apply an AED to deliver an electrical shock in an attempt to restore a normal heart rhythm.
 Adhere strictly to the AED’s instructions.